P1sec/gea-implementation/README.md

 ## History

 Both GEA-1 and GEA-2 are stream ciphers based on 3, respectively 4, LFSRs and a boolean function.
-There are relying on 64 bits symmetric key, established after a successful authentication of a mobile subscriber.
-They can be used to protect GPRS and EDGE connections (i.e. 2G), depending of the configuration done by the mobile operator in its [SGSN](https://en.wikipedia.org/wiki/GPRS_core_network#Serving_GPRS_support_node_(SGSN)).
+They are relying on a 64 bits symmetric key, established after a successful authentication of a mobile subscriber.
+They can be used to protect GPRS and EDGE connections, depending of the configuration done by the mobile operator in its [SGSN](https://en.wikipedia.org/wiki/GPRS_core_network#Serving_GPRS_support_node_(SGSN)).

 They were initially designed in the 90's, together with the GPRS system.